 - Schulich-UWindsor Opportunities for Research Excellence Program (SWORP) - The SWORP program supports a $5,000 stipend for an undergraduate medical education student in first or second year at the Windsor Campus of the Schulich School of Medicine & Dentistry to participate in a research project under the supervision of a University of Windsor faculty member.
 WE-SPARK will facilitate obtaining faculty appointments for WRH clinicians interested in working with a SWORP student.
 Find more information on the SWORP process at WE-SPARK.

 All research grants/funding awarded must flow through WRH via the Office of Research.
 Submit your grant/funding award letter and original funding application to email@example.com.

-For more information on student placements at WRH visit the Student Services page.
+For more information on student placements at WRH visit the Volunteer and Student Services page.

 Connie Tomalty, Student Registrar